elgregus/skyhawk/documentation/wiegandService.md

 ### Java Methods

-Since gRPC always uses a system of request and reply, to simplify this documentation paramters in the request object have simply been tagged as param and return values in the reply object have been tagged as return values.
+Since gRPC uses a system of request and reply, paramters in the request object have been tagged as param and return values in the reply object have been tagged as return values.

 #### void Wiegand_Read():